codee-com/open-catalog/Glossary/Patterns-for-performance-optimization/Scalar-reduction.md

 ### Parallelizing scalar reductions with OpenMP and OpenACC

 The computation of the scalar reduction has concurrent read-write accesses to the scalar reduction variable.
-Therefore a scalar reduction can be computed in parallel safely only if additional synchronization is inserted in order to avoid race conditions associated to the reduction variable.
+Therefore, a scalar reduction can be computed in parallel safely only if additional synchronization is inserted in order to avoid race conditions associated to the reduction variable.